Connecting To Mercury

 SSH Keys are automatically generated for each mercury user upon launching their first interactive session on a compute node (i.e. via srun --account=<accountname> --pty bash --login).
 You can use them to connect to Mercury or copying files from/to Mercury without typing your password.

-# Check if private key id_rsa and public key are present on Mercury
+# private key "id_ecdsa_booth" and public key are automatically created on Mercury

 Mac/Linux: